 He pulled me close again and we slow danced.
 No music this time.
 Just us.
 “Let’s get married now” he declared.

-I laughed and told he had too much to drink.
+I laughed and told him he had too much to drink.

 No. He insisted.
 “I want to marry you.
 I want us to start forever now.
 I want to have kids like Kaileaha.”